mlr77/mlr77.github.io/essays/latecode.md

 Start writing.
 Sure, why not?
 Although, I did not complete every topic in this week's module, at least I can explain why I have yet to finish and perhaps by the time I finish walking you all through my thought process, together we can figure out the root cause.
 The key is to move forward.

-Upon the realization Module 3 contains assignments due several days before Module 2 is finished, this was my process:
+When I realized Module 3 contains assignments due several days before Module 2 is finished, this was my process:

 ### Step 1.
 Take a look at the module and check out the readings.